 Boardwalks, walkways, and stairways are therefore preferable to at-grade pathways.
 Not only are they clearly visible and defined, they also allow for the growth of stabilizing vegetation and the natural movement of sand and sediments beneath them.
 (In some circumstances, however, at-grade rollout structures used on a seasonal basis are a good option—see “Sectional, Adjustable, and Temporary Design Elements” below for more information.)

 Because activities on the coast can easily impact natural resources and neighboring properties, they are strictly regulated.
-The construction or replacement of a boardwalk, walkway, or stairway on or near a dune, bank, or beach will require a permit under the Massachusetts State Building Code, as well as a permit through your local Conservation Commission and the Massachusetts Department of Environmental Protection's (MassDEP) Water Resources Division.
+The construction or replacement of a boardwalk, walkway, or stairway on or near a dune, bank, or beach will require a permit under the Massachusetts State Building Code, as well as a permit through your local Conservation Commission and the Massachusetts Department of Environmental Protection's (MassDEP) Wetlands and Waterways Program.
 (Contact your city or town for local permit applications and requirements.)
 Though a permit is required, the Wetland Protection Act Regulations allow and encourage pedestrian walkways on dunes, provided that they are designed to minimize the disturbance to vegetation and promote the ability of dunes to move, shift, and migrate.
 Construction of structural accessways may also warrant review by the Natural Heritage and Endangered Species Program (NHESP) to ensure there are no conflicts with bird nesting habitat or other species requirements.
 Depending on project location and the work involved, other permits or approvals may also be required, such as under the state’s Chapter 91: Public Waterfront Act and its Waterways Regulations (310 CMR 9.00) and the federal Rivers and Harbors Act and Program Regulations.

 Design and Construction Tips